eyamilabraham/celsius-to-fahrenheit/README.md

 # celsius-to-fahrenheit
 This is a real-time Celsius to Fahrenheit converter using Tensorflow.js, based on a model trained in Python with TensorFlow.

-Download the repository
+Download the repository.
-Download the repository wherever you want on your computer
+Download the repository wherever you want on your computer.

  # Starts a server in the folder